Madeleine station: History

-The station was opened on 5 November 1910 as part of the original section of the Nord-Sud Company's line A between Porte de Versailles and Notre-Dame-de-Lorette.It is named after the nearby Église de la Madeleine, which was dedicated to Sainte Madeleine in the 18th century.
+The station was opened on 5 November 1910 as part of the original section of the Nord-Sud Company's line A between Porte de Versailles and Notre-Dame-de-Lorette.
+It is named after the nearby Église de la Madeleine, which was dedicated to Mary Magdalene in the 18th century.
 A small settlement had grown up in the district by the 6th century around a stronghold of the Bishop of Paris.
 It was known from an early date as la Ville-l’Évêque ("Town of the Bishop").

 The line 8 platforms opened on 13 July 1913 as part of the original section of the line between Beaugrenelle (now Charles Michels on line 10) and Opéra.
 On 27 March 1931 line A became line 12 of the Métro.
 The line 14 platforms opened on 15 October 1998 as part of the original section of the line between Madeleine and Bibliothèque François Mitterrand.
-It was the north-western terminus of Line 14 until its extension to Saint-Lazare in 2003.
+It was the north-western terminus of Line 14 until its extension to Saint-Lazare on 16 December 2003.

 In 2020, with the Covid-19 crisis, 4,297,547 passengers entered this station, which places it in 25th position among metro stations for its attendance.